 Speak to your staff about it immediately or shortly afterwards, and keep them in the loop with your decisions.
 Get the most loyal ones on board with your decision and also ask them for support when talking to others who you can’t talk or convince.
 Seek for a replacement at the same time.

 Other Potential Threats to Watch out For

-There are possible threats from co-founder leaving – accusations and revelations through PR and social media, other valuable employees joining them or leaving your company in unison and out of solidarity.
-Your former co-founder could also become a competitor – it’s best to avoid this by either writing an agreement upon their departure (you’ll probably have to settle on a lump sum amount to get this signature) or have it baked in the Shareholders Agreement from the first day on, valid for all co-founders, both in good and bad leaver cases.
+There are possible threats from co-founders leaving – accusations and revelations through PR and social media, other valuable employees joining them or leaving your company in unison and out of solidarity.
+Your former co-founders could also become competitors – it’s best to avoid this by either writing an agreement upon their departure (you’ll probably have to settle on a lump sum amount to get this signature) or have it baked in the Shareholders Agreement from the first day on, valid for all co-founders, both in good and bad leaver cases.

 Now about SHA, here’s what you need to include in it:

 - Thorough descriptions of what is a bad and good leaver.
 Have it as inclusive as possible, but not too descriptive to leave room for interpretation